Aneal07/Aneal07/README.md

-**🚀 What I'm Up To:** Currently, I am learning Foundational C# with Microsoft on freeCodeCamp, and I am also diving into MERN stack development.
+**🚀 What I'm Up To:** Currently, I am learning Foundational C# with Microsoft on freeCodeCamp.

 **🌐 I Like Teaming Up:** I'm open to working together!
 Count me in, whether it's making cool-looking websites or figuring out the backend stuff.